God uses divine connections—placing us in the right place at the right time to point others to him.

 Amy and Darcie are not just good friends, but coworkers; both serve at Seed Company.
 Amy is the field project manager for the Anglophone West Africa region, and Darcie is a field technology specialist.

 “Igbo is a very big language,” Amy explains, noting that it represents about 45 million people.
 Through conversation, Amy and Darcie realized the two villages their new friend and her husband frequently visit are without God’s Word.
-No one has a copy of the Scriptures.
+No one has a copy of the Scriptures—either audio or video.

-Translation work can be distributed through a number of digital platforms.
-Darcie whipped out her smartphone and immediately pulled up the “JESUS” film, and the Bible App (YouVersion) in Igbo.
+Darcie whipped out her smartphone and immediately pulled up the “JESUS” film and the Bible App (YouVersion) in Igbo.

 The woman was so excited.
 She asked, “How do I get it?”